 Establish what’s working to rank in the top positions by scanning the top 10 page titles on the SERP.
 The headlines can usually provide a strong indication of the content type that users are enjoying best.

 When there’s a predominant type of content that appears in the search results, it’s an indication of what will work best to satisfy search intent.
 Identify which content type is the most dominant within the 10 organic search listings and plan on duplicating the same content type.

 Analyze the top-ranking pages

 In order to outrank the competition, you need to understand what is currently working to rank on the first page.
 You can’t make a “superior” piece of content without understanding what made it rank on the first page.

 Most articles will have the main points of a page highlighted by using headlines for each segment of their content.
 You can write them down to compare articles, or even cut and paste the content into your own CMS and see a detailed breakdown of topics.
-WordPress does an excellent job in summarizing the content you create on their HTML editor:
+WordPress does an excellent job of summarizing the content you create on its HTML editor: